|

 prompt books) and thus of thinking of them as literature, subject to criticism.

-Archer’s insistence on literary quality had much to do with
+Archer’s insistence on literary quality had much to do with the return of

-technique.
-Perhaps the most significant feature of this period is that
+the most significant feature of this period is that in it the literary drama

-in it the literary drama overtook the old Theatrical Theater, making necessary
+overtook the old Theatrical Theater, making necessary a critical approach

-a critical approach fundamentally literary.
+fundamentally literary.

-of nineteenth-century drama must be qualified in several ways.
-First, though
+Archer’s partisan condemnation of nineteenth-century drama must be qualified in

-the nineteenth century was largely a desert for the drama,
+several ways.
+First, though the nineteenth century was largely a desert

-institution grew and flourished in the hands of great actors and
+theater as an institution grew and flourished in the hands of great actors and

 actor-managers, and all the arts and crafts of the theater were refined.